aerohive/Aerohive_Corporate_Account_Sync/README.md

                 -test <ad_user>     Test the AD configuration and display the available fields.

-                -c
+                -a
-                -checkOnly          Only check the accounts.
-When the -c flag is present, the script will not create/remove
+                -audit              Audit the AD and ACS users to list differences.
-                                    the the account form HiveMaager NG.
+                                    When the -a flag is present, the script will not create/remove any account.